 5. Are they doing a great job?

-a.
-Did you get a raving fan letter this week?
+• Did you get a raving fan letter this week?
 A post on your Facebook fan page?
 A video review?
-Show, don’t just tell them.
+Show them, don’t just tell them.

 6. Share an inspirational sales story from your experience or a crew member.
 This keeps your crew focused on what you expect: great customer service.

-a.
-You can always refer to a book or article you read either describing it or reading it and discussing with the team.
+• You can always refer to a book or article you read, either describing it or reading it and discussing it with the team.

 7. Have a group activity.
-The last ten minutes, devise a contest that pits two groups of employees against each other for the biggest add-on sale.
+In the last ten minutes, devise a contest that pits two groups of employees against each other for the biggest add-on sale.
 When I managed a western clothing store, they invented a sales scenario between themselves and ran around the store selecting items that this fictional customer would buy.
-At the end of five minutes both teams would have a pile of clothes, boots and accessories and an explanation of why they chose what they did.
+At the end of five minutes, both teams would have a pile of clothes, boots, and accessories and an explanation of why they chose what they did.
 You can do this whether you sell jewelry, watches, apparel - anything.
 Performing this exercise improves their sales skills; they have fun doing it and ultimately will think about add-ons more often.

 8. Make sure they were present.
 Wrap up each meeting by going around the room asking each person, "What one thing did you learn new today?" or, "What 's one specific thing we talked about today?"
-That way you can be sure everyone was actively listening.
-If someone shrugs and says, "I don't know," that is usually a tip-off they are ready to quit or something big is going on in their lives.
-Don't ignore this important clue.
+That way, you can be sure everyone was actively listening.
+If someone shrugs and says, "I don't know," that is an important clue.
+Look deeper into what that might mean.

-To grow their own leadership style, senior employees who have been with you a year or more and who have heard most of your stuff should share responsibility for running these meetings.
+To grow their leadership style, senior employees who have been with you a year or more and have heard most of your stuff should share responsibility for running these meetings.

 Use these eight steps to make your luxury boutique profitable.
-Having an employee meeting whether you sell luxury goods or not isn't hard as long as you know what you are going to do ahead of time.
+Whether you sell luxury goods or not, having an employee meeting isn't hard as long as you know what you will do ahead of time.

-Best-selling author and speaker Bob Phibbs has helped thousands of businesses and luxury brands compete by using his sales approach and not discounting.
-His proven sales approach is the backbone of several company's retail sales training programs.
+Best-selling author and speaker Bob Phibbs has helped thousands of businesses and luxury brands compete by using his sales approach instead of discounting.
+His proven sales approach is the backbone of countless retail sales training programs.